NaheemOkunade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines: Display the first 10 lines of /etc/passwd
+6-third_line: Wrote a script that displays the third line of the file iacta.